Day - 1

 Day - 6

 Location: Agra - Agra might not be the prettiest city in the world, but the minute you check out its most famous site that won’t matter one bit – of course, we're talking about the glorious Taj Mahal, and you’ll head out for a guided tour of this elaborate monument on arrival.
-Afterwards, enjoy a free day to explore Agra's alternative highlights.
+Afterward, enjoy a free day to explore Agra's alternative highlights.
 An optional trip on a motorised rickshaw takes you to some of the city’s best monuments.
 If you’ve got the energy, head out to Agra Fort and stroll the palatial gardens of this red sandstone stronghold or check out Akbar's Mausoleum, a beautiful sandstone and marble tomb built for the greatest of the Mughal emperors.
 In the evening, perhaps try Agra’s delicious signature curry – butter chicken – or a meal at Sheroes Hangout, a cafe that supports acid attack survivors.

 Day - 7